Water Eaton, Oxfordshire

-Water Eaton is a hamlet in the civil parish of Gosford and Water Eaton, between Oxford and Kidlington in Oxfordshire.
-Water Eaton was a separate civil parish until 1932, when it was merged with its neighbour Gosford.
+Water Eaton is a hamlet in the civil parish of Gosford and Water Eaton, in the Cherwell district, in the county of Oxfordshire, England.
+It is between Oxford and Kidlington.

+Water-Eaton was formerly in the parish of Kidlington, in 1866 Water Eaton became a separate civil parish, on 1 April 1932 the parish was abolished and merged with Gosford to form "Gosford and Water Eaton".
+In 1931 the parish had a population of 127.

 Manor

 Eaton is a common English place-name.
 In this case it appears as Eatun in Anglo-Saxon charters from 864, 904 and 929, Etone in the Domesday Book of 1086 and Water Eton in a Charter Roll from 1268.
 Eaton is derived from Old English and in this case means tūn ("farm") by a river.
 The prefix "Water" seems tautological, but it distinguishes Water Eaton from Woodeaton just over 1 mi to the east.
 Water Eaton manor house was built for Sir Edward Frere in 1586 but reduced in size at a later date.
 The Gothic Revival architect GF Bodley restored the house in 1890 and made it his home.
 It is now a Grade II* listed building.

 A Perpendicular Gothic Church of England chapel was built northeast of the manor house in 1610 and restored in 1884.
 The chapel is a Grade I listed building.
 East of the manor house are two detached 17th-century "pavilions" or guest houses and a square 17th-century dovecote.
 At the end of the First English Civil War in June 1646 the Articles of Surrender for the siege of Oxford were finally agreed in Water Eaton.
 They were signed on 20 June in the Audit House of Christ Church, Oxford.